Anne Lindboe

-Anne Lindboe (born 1 August 1971) is a Norwegian paediatrician, and was the Norwegian Children's Ombudsman 2012–2018.
+Anne Lindboe (born 1 August 1971) is a Norwegian politician and paediatrician, who is currently serving as the mayor of Oslo since 2023.
+She previously served as the Norwegian Children's Ombudsman from 2012 to 2018.

 Early life, education and medical career

 Anne Lindboe grew up in Revetal, Vestfold.
 Her parents were teachers.
 As a young girl she sang in the Sandefjord Jentekor.

 She obtained the cand.med.
 (MD) degree at the University of Oslo in 2000, and also holds an MBA in Management from the Norwegian School of Economics.
 She was approved as a specialist in paediatrics in 2011.

 From 2008 to 2011, she was a consultant at Statens Barnehus Oslo, and from 2010 also a researcher at the Norwegian Institute of Public Health.
 She worked as an intern at Bærum Hospital 2001–2002 and as an assistant physician at Drammen Hospital 2002–2003 and Ullevål University Hospital 2004–2007.
 In 2010, she admitted to the PhD programme at the University of Oslo, but has not completed a doctorate.